pratikvadlamudi/ehr-to-rd/README.md

 * `extnlpstptm`
 * `ctdrod` and `ctdlos` for **blank cells** (not 'MANUAL')

-*!!Apply this logic in Excel to edit fields of csv after exporting:*
+* *Apply this logic in Excel to edit fields of csv after exporting:*
 * If `fundusreslts == “”`, `amd == “” OR “0”`, `addretinadiag == “99”`, and `nerveabnrm == “” OR “0”`, then `fundusabnrm = “0”` (see YP0680) – you can use the following Excel logic in a column to the right of `fundusabnrm`, granted that you've added the `redcap_event_name` and `screening_results_complete` columns: `=IF(AND(NUMBERVALUE(ER10)=0,NUMBERVALUE(ES10)=0,NUMBERVALUE(ET10)=0,NUMBERVALUE(EY10)=0,NUMBERVALUE(FB10)=0,NUMBERVALUE(FC10)=0,NUMBERVALUE(FD10)=0,NUMBERVALUE(FE10)=0,NUMBERVALUE(FF10)=0,NUMBERVALUE(FG10)=0,NUMBERVALUE(FH10)=0,NUMBERVALUE(FI10)=1,NUMBERVALUE(FT10)=0),0,"")`
 * If there is a diagnosis in `addretinadiag`, then `fundusreslts__88 = “1”`
 * If `refractyperod__2 == 1` OR `refractyperod__3 == 1` OR `refractyperod__6 == 1`, then `refractfurod__1`,`__2`,`__3`,... should have values.
 Else, `refractfurod__* == “”`.
 Same for `refractfulos__*`